FraidOfWater/Exp-Image-Sorter/README.md

       GUI

-    Theme Customization: Main theme is now "Midnight Blue"; customize using hex codes; prefs.json.
+    Theme Customization: Main theme is now "Midnight Blue"; customize using hex codes; themes.json.
+(Can also add your own, themes.json is parsed on each run, and themes added to options)
     Animation support: Added support for .gif, .webp, .webm and .mp4.
     Docked Image Viewer: Choose between integrated or free-floating viewer.

-    Navigation: Use arrow keys or WASD to navigate the grid.
+    Navigation: Use arrow keys to navigate the grid.
     Quick Assigning: Assign images directly from the viewer with a hotkey.
     Show Next: Automatically shows the next image upon assigning the current one.
+    Auto Load: Load more images up to a value, if below that value.

-    Sorting Options: Added "Sort by date modified" in GUI and Prefs.json.
+    Sorting Options: Added "Sort by date modified"-button.
     View Options: Introduced an option box to show unassigned, assigned, moved, or animations.
     Name Truncation: Prevents overflow and misalignment in the grid / fixed root problem auto resizing gridboxes..